 If you set your console to batch mode, use this command to flush the current configuration from system memory (RAM) and reload the configuration from a previously saved configuration file.
-Could use an example.
-Sounds like this is for sending a config text stream from a terminal, but not sure.

 In addition, you can also use this command to reload individual daemons that have crashed.
 In this case, the command is as following: